JHwangAstro/tta-deep-dive/README.md

 df = data_source.as_pandas()

-# Return a transformed dataframe.
+# Return a transformed dataframe following the logic defined in
+# ./views/game_results_by_player.py
 view = fetch.view(node="game_results_by_player")

 transformed_df = view.as_pandas()